 These different metrics are extremely valuable for your recruitment audit.
 They will provide you with important insights that you can use when looking to improve your hiring processes.

-4- Use qualitative data to shed light on bottlenecks
+4. Use qualitative data to shed light on bottlenecks

-If you want to know why certain quantitative data is as it is, you will have to collect qualitative data.
+If you want to know why certain quantitative data is as it is, you have to collect qualitative data.
 Soft data is gathered by asking your candidates or website visitors for feedback.
-For example, when a candidate drops off, you can send them an email asking them for their reasons.
-This way you can get insights into why your drop off rate in some stages of the process might be higher than expected.
+For example, when a candidate drops off, could you send them an email asking them for their reasons?
+This way, you can get insights into why your drop off rate in some stages of the process might be higher than expected.

-5- Gather input from your recruiters
+5. Gather input from your recruiters

 The importance of your recruitment process audit

-A recruitment audit is a crucial part of your recruitment.
-After all, you want to know whether your recruitment efforts actually give you the desired results.
-Without doing proper recruitment audits you won’t know, for example, whether your careers page that you spent tons of resources on, actually works or not.
+Without carrying out proper recruitment audits, you won’t know, for example, whether the careers page that you invested much of your resources on works or not.
 Does it convert applicants?
 Do visitors actually click around on the page?
-Or are you spending too much time on a specific step within the process causing applicants to drop off?
+Are you spending too much time on a specific step within the process causing applicants to drop off?
 All of these things can be prevented if you audit your recruitment processes properly and frequently.